 It was here where I sat, tears beginning to fall.

 There I was, feeling really moved by all the light, colours and art in this temple.
-I wept silently, not for the beauty that surrounds me, but for the death of something back home.
+I wept silently, though not for the beauty that surrounds me, but for the death of something back home.
 My friend sat down next to me, never saying a word, simply providing company and silent support, which was more than enough.
 Soft music played in the background.
 It was right here, that I felt an inner peace wash over me.
 It was right here, that many things in my life shifted, yet I had not known it would all be for the better.

 Going up the Towers